 In connection with this timeline extension, the company implemented a restructuring of its Ecuador operations to reduce the overall number of its employees while still maintaining a core group of technical and professional staff and increasing its governmental and community affairs activities.
-The company recorded severance expenses of approximately \$1.25 million in 2007 in connection with this restructuring.

-Despite the suspension of fieldwork activities at the Mirador Project site, the company was able to continue work in 2007 on enhancements to various engineering aspects of the Project.
-This additional engineering and feasibility work was recently completed, and the results will be announced in the second quarter of 2008.
-The related technical report will be filed on SEDAR within 45 days of the announcement of the report.
-This report will include a summary of the economic model for a first phase 30,000 tonne per day concentrator operation at Mirador.
+Despite the suspension of fieldwork activities at the Mirador Project site, the company was able to continue work in 2007 and 2008 on enhancements to various engineering aspects of the Project.
+This additional engineering and feasibility work was recently completed, and the results were announced on April 3, 2008.
+The NI 43-101 Technical Report for this Feasibility Study ("FS") was filed on SEDAR on May 9, 2008.
+This report includes a summary of the economic model for a first phase 30,000 tonne per day concentrator operation at Mirador.